riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Synthetic-003-Browser-Browse-YourAppDemo/README.md

 **NOTE**

 If there is any issue running the script, retry after closing any running window of the browser and also stopping any browser process in background.
-For example, executing the following PowerShell script try to stop msedge and chrome processes.
+For example, executing the following PowerShell script will try to stop msedge and chrome processes.

 ```PowerShell
 Get-Process msedge | Stop-Process